 But while you can’t access it early, your super will still be there, generating returns for when you do retire.
 If you’re moving overseas but working for an Australian employer, your employer may still need to make super contributions into your account on your behalf.

 There is one exception to be aware of that may allow you to access your Australian super fund.
-If you’re moving to New Zealand you can take advantage of the Trans-Tasman portability scheme, allowing you to transfer your super to a KiwiSaver account.
+If you’re moving to New Zealand you may be able to take advantage of the Trans-Tasman portability scheme, allowing you to transfer your super to a KiwiSaver account.
 This means you may be able to move your Australian super to the equivalent New Zealand scheme without having to retire or meet one of the other conditions for release, although your money will be subject to New Zealand laws.
-You may have to pay exit fees for your current fund and you can only transfer from a fund regulated by the Australian Prudential Regulation Authority, and not from others such as a self-managed super fund.
+As the ATO points out, there are a number of rules to comply with, you may have to pay exit fees for your current fund and you can only transfer from a fund regulated by the Australian Prudential Regulation Authority, not from others such as a self-managed super fund.

 Interested in a low-fee super fund?
-The results below are based on a super balance of $30,000 for someone aged 18-29 and are sorted by annual cost (lowest to highest).
+The results below are based on a super balance of $30,000 for someone aged 18-29 and are sorted by star rating (highest to lowest).

 What happens to my super if I am a temporary resident?

 If you were only a temporary resident of Australia and you are now leaving, you might be eligible for a departing Australia superannuation payment (DASP).
-To do so you need to have left Australia, had your visa expire or be cancelled and not be a citizen of Australia or New Zealand.
+To do so, the ATO indicates you need to have left Australia, had your visa expire or be cancelled and not be a citizen of Australia or New Zealand.

-If this is the case, either you or an authorised representative will be able to contact your fund manager and request the release of your super.
+If this is the case, either you or an authorised representative could be able to contact your super fund trustee and request the release of your super.

 Within 28 days after receiving your application you should receive your payout by electronic funds transfer or cheque, minus the applicable taxes.
 According to the ATO, the current rate is a flat 65% for anyone who was a working holiday maker or a 35% rate for the taxed portion and 45% for the untaxed portion for everyone else.
 Usually, there is no tax levied on the tax-free component.